 BMC Remedy ITSM supports the following company types:

-External companies for which you provide services.
+An external company for which you provide services

-A company that manufactures a product identified in the Product Catalog.
+A company that manufactures a product identified in the Product Catalog

 People cannot be associated to a Manufacturer type of company.